 No preamble can be comprehensive enough to give a full account of the situation that gave rise to the resolution.
-In all cases, supplementary or background information (1 to 2 pages max.) is necessary.
+In all cases, supplementary or background information is necessary (1 to 2 pages maximum).

-The background should answer the following questions:
+The Background should answer the following questions:

-- What is the impact of the issue on Alberta municipalities and how many municipalities are impacted?
-(Provide examples and/or statistics where possible.) - What priority should the resolution be given? - Does the issue and call to action relate to one of AUMA's strategic initiatives? - Has the issue been addressed by AUMA in response to a resolution or otherwise in the past and what was the outcome? - Have other associations or groups acted on this issue, or are they considering action?

-(e.g. Is a similar resolution being considered by the Rural Municipalities of Alberta?)

-• What other considerations are involved? (e.g. Does the proposed action align with goals of the provincial or federal government, or other organizations?)
+- What is the impact of the issue on municipalities and how many municipalities are impacted?
+(Provide examples and/or statistics where possible.) - What priority should the resolution be given? - Does the issue and call to action align with one of Alberta Municipalities' strategic initiatives? - Has the issue been addressed by Alberta Municipalities in response to a resolution or otherwise in the past and what was the outcome? - Have other associations or groups acted on this issue, or are they considering action? (e.g. Is a similar resolution being considered by the Rural Municipalities of Alberta?) - What other considerations are involved? (e.g. Does the proposed action align with goals of the provincial or federal government, or other organizations?)